MNowshad/WordCount/README.md

   4. Looping through the dictionary to find the top 10 elements and adding it to array.
   	  Running time complexity: O(k)
   	  Space complexity: O(1) constant as it will be always top ten records size.
-Summing up overall complexity of the program is O(n) time and O(n) space .

 #Large File issue
 The complexity that arrives with large file is that it can exhaust the memory and take a much longer time (worst if the runtime is exponential).